Reeperbahn: The street and its side streets

 The street is lined with restaurants, night clubs, discotheques and bars.
 There are also strip clubs, sex shops, brothels and similar businesses.
 Between 1997 and 2007 the Erotic Art Museum was open on Nobistor, a street running between the Reeperbahn and Louise-Schroeder-Straße.

-The Operettenhaus, a musical theatre, is also located at the Reeperbahn.
-It played Andrew Lloyd Webber's Cats for many years, after that Mamma Mia!, an ABBA-musical, followed by "Ich war noch niemals in New York", ("I have never been to New York"), a jukebox musical featuring hit songs by Austrian singer/songwriter Udo Jürgens, then Sister Act and finally Rocky, based on the Stallone film.
-There are other theatres at the Reeperbahn (St. Pauli Theater, Imperial Theater, Schmidt Theater, Schmidt's Tivoli) and also several Cabarets/Varietés.
+The Operettenhaus, a musical theatre, is also located on the Reeperbahn.
+It played Andrew Lloyd Webber's Cats for many years; after that Mamma Mia!, an ABBA-musical, followed by "Ich war noch niemals in New York" ("I have never been to New York"), a jukebox musical featuring hit songs by Austrian singer/songwriter Udo Jürgens, then Sister Act and finally Rocky, based on the Stallone film.
+There are other theatres on the Reeperbahn (St. Pauli Theater, Imperial Theater, Schmidt Theater, Schmidt's Tivoli) and also several cabarets/varietés.

-A famous landmark is the Davidwache, a police station located on the South side of the Reeperbahn at the cross street Davidstraße.
+A famous landmark is the Davidwache, a police station located on the south side of the Reeperbahn at the cross street Davidstraße.
 Street prostitution is legal during certain times of the day on Davidstraße.
 The Herbertstraße, a short side street off the Davidstraße, has sex workers displaying themselves behind windows, waiting for customers.
-Since 1933, large screens block the view into Herbertstraße from the adjacent streets.
+Since 1933, large screens have blocked the view into Herbertstraße from the adjacent streets.
 Since the 1970s, there have been signs saying that entrance to the street is prohibited for women and juveniles; however, it is a public road which anyone may enter.
-Many pubs, and street-based sex workers, can be found on the square of Hans-Albers-Platz south of the Reeperbahn.
+Many pubs, and street-based sex workers can be found on the square of Hans-Albers-Platz south of the Reeperbahn.

-The Große Freiheit ("Great Freedom") is a street starting on the North Side with several bars, clubs and a Catholic church.
+The Große Freiheit ("Great Freedom") is a street starting on the north side with several bars, clubs, and a Catholic church.
 In former years, several sex theatres here (Salambo, Regina, Colibri, Safari) would show live sex acts on stage.
 As of 2007, until its closure in 2013, the Safari was the only live sex theatre left in Germany.
 The popular table dance club Dollhouse now takes the place of the Salambo.
 Hotel Luxor, Hamburg's oldest brothel that had operated on this street for 60 years, was closed in 2008.
 The street's name comes from the fact that Catholics were allowed to practise their religion here at a time when this district did not yet belong to Hamburg; they were forbidden from doing so in Protestant Hamburg proper.